message/iata/BG.md

 - a negative COVID-19 PCR test taken at most 72 hours before arrival, written in Latin characters; or
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival, written in Latin characters; or
 - a positive COVID-19 PCR or rapid antigen test taken at least 15 days and at most 180 days before arrival; or
-- a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
+- a COVID-19 vaccination certificate showing that they received the vaccine at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.
 - This does not apply to passengers younger than 5 years.
 4. Passengers with a "D" visa issued by Bulgaria, must have:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival, written in Latin characters; or
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival, written in Latin characters; or
 - a positive COVID-19 PCR or rapid antigen test taken at least 15 days and at most 180 days before arrival; or
-- a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
+- a COVID-19 vaccination certificate showing that they received the vaccine at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.
 - This does not apply to passengers younger than 5 years.
 5. Nationals and residents of Andorra, Austria, Belgium, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See) and their family members, must have:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival, written in Latin characters; or
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival, written in Latin characters; or
 - a positive COVID-19 PCR or rapid antigen test taken at least 15 days and at most 180 days before arrival; or
-- a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
+- a COVID-19 vaccination certificate showing that they received the vaccine at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.
 - This does not apply to:
-- nationals of Romania arriving from Romania.
+- nationals of Romania arriving from Romania;
+- nationals of Czechia arriving from Czechia;
 - passengers younger than 5 years.
-6. Passengers with a British passport with nationality “British Citizen", “British Overseas Territories Citizen" issued by Gibraltar or British Passports with a Certificate of Entitlement to the Right of Abode issued by the United Kingdom, must have:
+6. Passengers with a British passport with nationality "British Citizen", "British Overseas Territories Citizen" issued by Gibraltar or British Passports with a Certificate of Entitlement to the Right of Abode issued by the United Kingdom, must have:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival, written in Latin characters; or
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival, written in Latin characters; or
 - a positive COVID-19 PCR or rapid antigen test taken at least 15 days and at most 180 days before arrival; or
-- a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
+- a COVID-19 vaccination certificate showing that they received the vaccine at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.
 - This does not apply to passengers younger than 5 years.
 7. Nationals of Australia, Belarus, Bosnia and Herzegovina, Canada, China (People's Rep.), Israel, Japan, Korea (Rep.), Kosovo (Rep.), Kuwait, Moldova (Rep.), Montenegro, New Zealand, North Macedonia (Rep.), Russian Fed., Rwanda, Serbia, Thailand, Tunisia, Turkey, United Arab Emirates, USA and Uruguay must have:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival, written in Latin characters; or
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival, written in Latin characters; or
 - a positive COVID-19 PCR or rapid antigen test taken at least 15 days and at most 180 days before arrival; or
-- a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
+- a COVID-19 vaccination certificate showing that they received the vaccine at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.
 - This does not apply to passengers younger than 5 years.
 8. Passengers must have a positive COVID-19 PCR or rapid antigen test taken at least 15 days and at most 180 days before arrival; or
-- a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
+- a COVID-19 vaccination certificate showing that they received the vaccine at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.
 - This does not apply to:
 - nationals and residents of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See) and their family members;
 - passengers with a "D" visa issued by Bulgaria;